-It’s always a choice between something new and exciting that haven’t been tested yet or the updated popular models that have been around for years.
+It’s always a choice between something new and exciting that hasn’t been tested yet or the updated popular models that have been around for years.

 I would probably go with updated oldies but goodies because for me the quality of the stroller is THE most important feature and since the model has been around for a long time there are tons of reviews from parents and the company has already worked out all the bugs.

-Second year in the row the first place goes to my beloved Nuna Mixx because it’s still my favorite stroller in the reversible-seat full-size category.
+The second year in a row the first place goes to my beloved Nuna Mixx because it’s still my favorite stroller in the reversible-seat full-size category.
 This is a truly amazing stroller that has everything you need.
-You will love roomy reversible seat with a flat recline suitable from birth, huge basket, huge canopy, easy fold, adjustable leg rest, adjustable handle bar, large foam-filled wheels, flip-flop-friendly brake, all-wheel suspension and easy fold.

-You can use it with a toddler seat or convert it into a travel system with the Pipa car seat or convert it into a pram by getting a bassinet (sold separately).
+You can convert it into a travel system with the Pipa car seat or convert it into a pram by getting a bassinet (sold separately).

 The Mixx is available now and retails for $599 by itself.
-It comes with rain cover, car seat adapters, and bumper bar.
-You can also get it as a travel system with Pipa car seat (one of the best on the market) for $1,139.
+It comes with a rain cover, car seat adapters, and a bumper bar.
+You can also get it as a travel system with a Pipa car seat (one of the best on the market) for $1,139.

-Pros: reversible seat, flat recline suitable from birth, adjustable handle bar, huge basket, huge canopy, flip-flop-friendly brake, all-wheel suspension, bassinet option, travel system option, adjustable leg rest, easy fold.
+Pros: the reversible seat, flat recline suitable from birth, adjustable handlebar, huge basket, huge canopy, flip-flop-friendly brake, all-wheel suspension, bassinet option, travel system option, adjustable leg rest, easy fold.

 Here is my full review of Nuna Mixx »